BOAT-ocean-acoustics/fundamentals/boat_tutorials/acoustics/TS_02_discrete.md

 - OBSERVE CHANGE OF SPECTRAL RIPPLES DUE TO SPHERE SIZE CHANGE

 In practice, how do we apply these concepts to interpret echo data?
-Even though perfect geometrical shapes like spheres or spheroids are rare in nature, they are often pretty good approximations to many discrete scatterers in the ocean.
+Even though simple geometrical shapes like spheres or spheroids are rare in nature, they are often pretty good approximations to many discrete scatterers in the ocean.
 For example, we can model the fish swimbladder as an air-filled sphere or spheroid, and model a krill as an fluid spheroid or cylinder.
 By observing how the echo spectrum changes across frequency, we can make inference about the type of animals that produced the echoes.